Skip to main content

 The management of school resources must also contribute to the promotion of the quality of education, as well as to equal opportunities regarding access to education.
 Therefore, the funding of the education authorities may be bigger in the case of public educational institutions or publicly-funded private schools whose project might require so or whose population has specific needs.
 This allocation is subject to accountability and proof that the resources have been properly used.

 In turn, public schools may obtain complementary resources, subject to the approval of their school council, under the terms established by the Education Administrations, and within the limits established by the regulations in force.
-These additional resources cannot come from activities organised by parents’ associations, in compliance with their purposes, and must be used to cover the school’s expenses.
+These additional resources cannot come from activities organised by the families’ and pupils’ associations, in compliance with their purposes, and must be used to cover the school’s expenses.

 Organisation of actions aimed at promoting the quality of educational institutions

-These actions to promote quality comprise honorary measures aimed at the recognition of schools, as well as educational quality actions aimed at fostering and promoting quality in schools.
+These actions to promote quality comprise honorary measures aimed at the recognition of schools, as well as educational quality actions aimed at fostering and promoting their quality.

 The implementation of such quality actions is subject to the accountability of the educational institution.